DaneshSelwal/Classification_Uncertainty_Quantification_Analysis/Classification/dapm/dapm_readme.md

     eps   = tf.random.normal(tf.shape(y0))
     return tf.sqrt(a_bar) * y0 + tf.sqrt(1.0 - a_bar) * eps, eps
 ```

-**What this does:** Pre-computes the full noise schedule, then applies the closed-form $q(y_t | y_0)$ formula to corrupt any label vector at any timestep in a single operation.
+**What this does:** Pre-computes the full noise schedule, then applies the closed-form `q(y_t | y_0)` formula to corrupt any label vector at any timestep in a single operation.

-**Why:** The closed form avoids iterating through $t$ sequential steps during training, enabling efficient random timestep sampling across the full schedule every batch.
+**Why:** The closed form avoids iterating through t sequential steps during training, enabling efficient random timestep sampling across the full schedule every batch.

 ### 4.5 Stage 1 Training Step